Kunalll1/Foss-Engine/README.md

 ## Installation

-1. Upload the `wp-content-generator` folder to the `/wp-content/plugins/` directory
+1. Click the `CODE` button on the GitHub page and choose `Download ZIP` to download the plugin.

+2. Upload the wp-content-generator.zip file via the `Plugins > Add New section` in your WordPress dashboard.

-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin from the Plugins menu in WordPress.

-3. Go to Content Generator > Settings to enter your OpenAI API key
+4. Go to Content Generator > Settings and enter your OpenAI API key.

-4. Visit Content Generator > Topics to start generating content
+5. Navigate to Content Generator > Topics to begin generating content.

 ## Frequently Asked Questions